-The Panel will be serviced by a secretary from the Academic Registry.
-The Academic Registrar or their nominee have the right of attendance at any University Panel of Inquiry (Malpractice) to provide advice on regulatory matters.
+The Panel will be serviced by a secretary from the Regulation, Assurance and Governance Unit.
+The Head of Student Casework or their nominee have the right of attendance at any University Panel of Inquiry (Malpractice) to provide advice on regulatory matters.
+The Director of Governance and Assurance has the right to attend any student casework panel.

-- 5.7 The terms of reference for the Panel of Inquiry are; - i) to investigate the allegation of malpractice, having regard to the evidence presented to it by staff and the student; - ii) to determine whether malpractice has occurred and, if so, the extent to which a student has attempted to gain an unfair advantage (i.e. the severity of the malpractice); - iii) in cases of proven malpractice, to determine the penalty that should be applied to the malpractice in accordance with the sanctions available under 6.4; - iv) to inform the student and the relevant Module, Progression or Award Board of their findings. - 5.8 The Panel will normally conduct its hearing as follows; - i) Panel's private deliberation. - ii) The Chair will call for the Student and the Tutor presenting the case to enter the room. - iii) Chair's introduction: - a.
+- 5.7 The terms of reference for the Panel of Inquiry are; - to investigate the allegation of malpractice, having regard to the evidence presented to it by staff and the student; - ii) to determine whether malpractice has occurred and, if so, the extent to which a student has attempted to gain an unfair advantage (i.e. the severity of the malpractice); - iii) in cases of proven malpractice, to determine the penalty that should be applied to the malpractice in accordance with the sanctions available under 6.4; - iv) to inform the student and the relevant Module, Progression or Award Board of their findings. - 5.8 The Panel will normally conduct its hearing as follows; - i) Panel's private deliberation. - ii) The Chair will call for the Student and the Tutor presenting the case to enter the room. - iii) Chair's introduction: - a.
 Welcome and introduction of persons present - b.
 Outline of the Panel's remit - c.
 Outline of procedure for the hearing - iv) The Chair will call for the Faculty Presenting Officer to present the case and invite any persons present to ask relevant questions. - v) The Chair will invite the student to respond and invite any persons present to ask relevant questions. - vi) When the Chair is satisfied that all relevant information has been provided, the Chair will explain to the student that the Panel will deliberate and the outcome will be communicated to the student, in writing, within five working days. - vii) The Chair will invite the student and the Faculty Presenting Officer to leave the meeting. - viii) Panel's private deliberation. - ix) Close. - 5.9 It is the responsibility of the Secretary to inform the student in writing of the outcome within five working days of the meeting and to report the Panel's findings to the relevant Module/Progression/Award Assessment Board.